MNA Catalyst :: Developing Nonprofit Leadership in Montana

+Invest in yourself, your organization, and the nonprofit sector this year.
+Connect with your peers, challenge your leadership skills, and build a better future for Montana.
 MNA Catalyst paves the way for a robust and resilient nonprofit sector in Montana through leadership development.
-With a combination of dynamic and skilled content experts, thoughtful curriculum design, and opportunities to connect with peers and coaches, MNA Catalyst bolsters the skill sets and confidence of both experienced and emerging leaders in the nonprofit sector.
+With a combination of dynamic and skilled content experts, thoughtful curriculum design, and opportunities to connect with peers and facilitators, MNA Catalyst bolsters the skill sets, deepens the confidence, and broadens the perspective of both experienced and emerging leaders in the nonprofit sector.

-- Final Convening, Presentation, and Graduation at the 2020 MNA Annual Conference
+- Cohort Experience at 2021 MNA Annual Conference

 - Discover a new understanding of your personal strengths and challenges as a leader